Auschwitz & Salt Mine Tour

 SALT MINE:

-The Wieliczka mine is often referred to as "the Underground Salt Cathedral of Poland."In 1978 it was placed on the original UNESCO list of the World Heritage Sites.
+Renowned as “the Underground Salt Cathedral of Poland,” the Wieliczka Salt Mine was inscribed on the original UNESCO World Heritage List in 1978.

 - There are 20 chambers to visit - the Chapel of St. King is the most brilliant one.